-Although there are football reports some years before, it wasn’t until 1901 that Bude were officially founded and the first club secretary was a local hairdresser called Jack Slocombe.
-The above picture is possibly the first known picture of the Bude team with their first trophy in the 1902/03 season when they beat Bodmin 3-0 in the East section of the Cornwall Junior Cup.
+Although there are football reports from some earlier years, it wasn’t until 1901 that Bude Town FC was officially founded.
+The first club secretary being a local hairdresser called Jack Slocombe.
+The picture below is possibly the first known picture of the Bude team with their first trophy in the 1902/03 season.
+It was taken when they beat Bodmin 3-0 in the East section of the Cornwall Junior Cup.
 The home of the club has always been Broadclose and in 1926 the football club bought the ground by public subscription from Bude golf club for a sum of £600.
-The large wooden grandstand was erected in 1905 and lasted for 83 years before finally being taken down and replaced by the current clubhouse.
-The team played in blue and white, the same as they do today and the largest gate at Broadclose was 2000 people for the final of the East Mid-Devon Midweek Cup played in 1928 although there were newspaper reports of much larger gates than this during the century.
+The large wooden grandstand was erected in 1905 and it lasted for 83 years before finally being taken down and replaced by the current clubhouse.
+The team played in blue and white, the same as they do today.
+The largest gate at Broadclose was 2000 people for the final of the East Mid-Devon Midweek Cup played in 1928, although there were newspaper reports of much larger gates than this during the century.

 Bude Town FC.
 The First 100 Years by Keith Jones

-The club have produced a book which commemorates the first 100 years of the club.
-It includes the earliest newspaper extracts of the club matches and goes through the years including ex player (and wives) interviews and stories.
+The club has produced a book which commemorates the first 100 years of the club.
+It includes the earliest newspaper extracts of the club matches and goes through the years including ex-player (and their wives’) interviews and stories.
 It includes loads of photos over the years and is a superb read for anyone ever involved in Bude Football Club or just interested in football in general.
 The book is available from the club for £18.
-Go and get it today !!
+Go and get it today!